Grappling with protests, Mexico president urges swift judicial reform

-MEXICO CITY (Reuters) - Embattled President Enrique Peña Nieto called on Mexico’s states on Friday to swiftly adopt steps to modernize the justice system as he tries to defuse mass protests over the apparent massacre of 43 trainee teachers.
+MEXICO CITY, Nov 21 (Reuters) - Embattled President Enrique Peña Nieto called on Mexico’s states on Friday to swiftly adopt steps to modernize the justice system as he tries to defuse mass protests over the apparent massacre of 43 trainee teachers.

 Peña Nieto is facing the deepest crisis of his presidency after the students’ abduction in late September by rogue police in league with drug gang members shone a light on chronic corruption and impunity.